 The top photograph also shows rope coming out of the winding house on the right of the picture.
 Ebor Rowley from Leach Lane, Sutton was, for many years, a winder at the colliery until its closure.
 Like other winders in pits, Ebor would sit alone responding to the shaft signals.
 A member of St.Nicholas church choir, Ebor is pictured (left) on a day trip to Southport in 1950.

 The screening process was an important part of mining and it's worth describing its function and the processes and technologies employed at Clock Face in some detail.
 Screening or sorting was required because the material that came up the shafts in the 'tubs' (skips in Parkside and from 1986 in Sutton Manor) was not just coal.
 It also included rock, plus discarded items used in maintaining miners' safety, eg. timber, steel bars and brattice cloth used in ventilation.
 The coal also varied in size and type and burning efficiency.

-Clock Face Colliery photographed from Gorsey Lane with Sutton Manor to the right - Note how the headgear of no. 2 pit on the left of the picture is being dismantled, ready for its replacement with new steel headgear of similar design to the no. 1 pit on the right which is integrated with the new screen building
+Pictured from Gorsey Lane with Sutton Manor to the right.
+No. 2 pit's headgear on the left of the picture is being dismantled, ready for replacement with steel headgear of similar design to no. 1 pit on the right which is integrated with the new screen building.

 As mining developed and more mechanised methods of coal extraction were introduced, the boxes or tubs now contained items other than pure coal.
 These needed to be removed as the colliery's customers would not be happy with a coal delivery that included rock or other non-combustible items.